yomaytk/ruscaml/README.md

 # ruscaml
 ## Overview

-ruscaml is a tiny Mincaml compiler by Rust (but in the process of creation).
-This compiler can interpret the some basic syntax of miniml.
-(See the test/test.ml directory for details.)
+ruscaml is a tiny Mincaml compiler by Rust.
+This compiler can interpret the some basic syntax of Mincaml.
 <br>
 <br>
 ruscaml has some stages, and here is an overview of the internals.